 The CivicPACE program worked with over a dozen local jurisdictions, their PACE administrators, and affiliated organizations as well as federal agencies with jurisdiction over affordable housing—like the Department of Housing and Urban Development (HUD) and the Department of Agriculture—to demonstrate the potential for expanding C-PACE financing to civic organizations across the country.

 The project team focused on maximizing their geographic impact.
 To do this, they prioritized underserved solar markets, as well as property owners with national reach.
 The team worked extensively on two pilot projects in Washington, D.C. that addressed questions of property-type viability (e.g., houses of worship) and policy applicability (e.g., federally subsidized housing).

 An overview of the CivicPACE project and financing mechanism.

-The project team—comprised of The Solar Foundation, Urban Ingenuity, and Clean Energy Solutions, Inc.—supported the development of CivicPACE markets in several states by implementing replicable CivicPACE-financed solar projects, sharing lessons learned from active and completed CivicPACE projects, providing policy recommendations, and engaging financing, legal, solar+storage, and nonprofit stakeholders.
+The project team—comprising The Solar Foundation, Urban Ingenuity, and Clean Energy Solutions, Inc.—supported the development of CivicPACE markets in several states by implementing replicable CivicPACE-financed solar projects; sharing lessons learned from active and completed CivicPACE projects; providing policy recommendations; and engaging financing, legal, solar+storage, and nonprofit stakeholders.